-3. Calculated using the closing price of a share of the Company's Class B Common Stock as of December 31, 2014 (\$863.71).
+3. Calculated using the average of the high and low price of a share of the Company's Class B Common Stock as of December 31, 2015 (\$485.76).
+For the Cable ONE Restricted Stock, calculated using the average of the high and low price of a share of Cable ONE as of December 31, 2015 (\$439.46).

-The following table shows the number of Class B shares acquired upon the exercise of stock options and the vesting of stock awards held by the named executive officers in fiscal year 2014 and the value realized upon such exercise or vesting.
+The following table shows the number of Class B shares acquired upon the exercise of stock options and the vesting of stock awards held by the named executive officers in fiscal year 2015 and the value realized upon such exercise or vesting.